 As part of the new normal in the world of sports, more and more live events are being added to the slate each month.
 Yet, sports fans are still relegated to watching all the added action on TV or an online streaming broadcast.
+You would have been able to watch the Kentucky Derby live on a betting app.

 The rapid spread of the coronavirus is still viewed as a major threat.
 This has kept the stands empty at just about every live sporting event.
 In New Hampshire, NASCAR has plans in place to allow a limited number of fans into New Hampshire Speedway for a Cup Series event on Aug.
 2. The capacity at that race will be capped at 35 percent.